panchalshubham0608/js-interview-questions/js/design/design_pattern.md

 1. **Creational**: These design patterns are all about class instantiation or object creation e.g. _Factory Method, Abstract Factory, Builder, Singleton, Object Pool, and Prototype._
    * _class-creation patterns_: use inheritance effectively.
    * _object-creation patterns_: use delegation effectively.
-2. **Structural**: These design patterns are about organizing different classes and objects to form larger structures and provide new functionality e.g. _Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Private Class Data, and Proxy_
+2. **Structural**: These design patterns are about organizing different classes and objects to form larger structures and provide new functionality.
+With structural patterns, you can add functionalities to objects so that restructuring some parts of the system does not affect the rest. e.g. _Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Private Class Data, and Proxy_
-3. **Behavioral**: These design patterns are about identifying common communication patterns between objects and realizing these patterns e.g. _Chain of responsibility, Command, Interpreter, Iterator, Mediator, Memento, Null Object, Observer, State, Strategy, Template method, Visitor_
+3. **Behavioral**: These design patterns are about identifying common communication patterns between objects and realizing these patterns.
+In short, behavioral design patterns are concerns with the responsibilities between objects by outlining the patterns for communication between objects. e.g. _Chain of responsibility, Command, Interpreter, Iterator, Mediator, Memento, Null Object, Observer, State, Strategy, Template method, Visitor_

 Reference: [https://www.geeksforgeeks.org/design-patterns-set-1-introduction/](https://www.geeksforgeeks.org/design-patterns-set-1-introduction/)